Saurabh7Goku/iNueronFSDS2.0-Assessment/AssignmentQuestion_3.md

 `Review and Revision`:
 - 8:00 PM - 9:30 PM: Review the concepts, techniques, and code you've learned and practiced throughout the day.
 Identify any gaps in your understanding and clarify doubts.
 - 9:30 PM - 10:00 PM: Wind down, relax, and engage in activities unrelated to data science to maintain a work-life balance, playing games like Chess, Football etc.

-### Question 3.
+## `Question 3`.
 Generate a schematic stress management plan by including various aspects of stress management discussed in the session.

 - `Identify Stress Triggers`:
-	-Recognize and understand the specific situations, events, or factors that trigger stress in your life.
+	- Recognize and understand the specific situations, events, or factors that trigger stress in your life.
 This could include work deadlines, relationship issues, financial pressures, or health concerns.

 - `Practice Self-Awareness`:
 	- Develop self-awareness to recognize the signs and symptoms of stress in your body and mind.
 This could include increased heart rate, muscle tension, irritability, difficulty concentrating, or changes in sleep patterns.